Microsoft closing its retail stores

 Microsoft said Friday it will close its retail stores, in a change of strategy driven by its focus on digital sales.

 The company’s physical retail stores closed in March due to the COVID-19 pandemic.

-Locally, the company operates stores in Seattle’s University Village and at Bellevue Square Mall.
+Microsoft operates stores in Seattle’s University Village and at Bellevue Square Mall, and about 80 other locations across the U.S. and Canada.
+It has single stores in London and in Sydney, Australia.

 “The company’s retail team members will continue to serve customers from Microsoft corporate facilities and remotely providing sales, training, and support,” the company said in a statement.
 “Microsoft will continue to invest in its digital storefronts on Microsoft.com, and stores in Xbox and Windows, reaching more than 1.2 billion people every month in 190 markets.”